everii-Group/mocoapp-browser-extension/README.md

 ### Remote Service Configuration

-Remote services are configured in `src/js/remoteServices.js`.
+Remote services are configured in `src/js/remoteServices.js` (for MOCO maintained services) and `src/js/remoteServicesCommunity.js` (for community-maintained services).

 A remote service is configured as follows: